Cumberland Plain: Wildlife

 The Cumberland Plain is home to a variety of bird, insect, reptile and mammal species, including bats.
 Arachnid, amphibian and crustacean species are also present.

 About 40 species of reptiles are found in the Cumberland Plain.
 30 bird species exist in the urban areas, with the common ones being the Australian magpie, Australian raven, noisy miner and the pied currawong.
 Introduced birds include the common mynah, common starling and the house sparrow.

-14 mammal species are widespread in the plain, with common species being those of bats and possums.
+Around 40 mammal species are loosely present amongst the plain, some now increasingly rare in the region.
+Common species being those of bats, with roughly 24 species living or visiting the Cumberland plain, macropods and possums.
 The outskirts of the Cumberland Plain, such as those adjacent to large parks, have a great diversity of wildlife.

+Vegetation

+The Cumberland Plain as viewed from the summit of Western Sydney Regional Park in Horsley Park.